 - All faculty members will submit the SDP proposal forms (See Appendix I).
 Students will be allowed to suggest their own project provided it meets the SDP standard.
-Each project should be co-supervised by one faculty from the EE department and one from the MECH department. - 2.
-All SDP proposal forms will be presented to the SDP Committee by the SDP Coordinator for review and approval. - 3.
-The SDP coordinator will contact faculty members whose proposals require changes. - 4.
+Students cannot pre-select/specify the supervisors in their proposed projects. - 2.
+All SDP proposal forms will be presented to the SDP Committee by the SDP Coordinator for review and approval.

+- 3. The SDP coordinator will contact faculty members whose proposals require changes. - 4.
 All approved SDP proposals will be made available to all students. - 5.
-For MECE SDP, students should form groups of at least two (2) members. - 6.
+For ELEC SDP, students should form groups of two (2) to three (3) members.
+In case of multidisciplinary projects (MDSDP), the number of EE students should not exceed three (3) students per project per participating EE faculty member. - 6.
 Each student group will select five project choices from the list of approved proposals in descending preference order (i.e., 1st choice is the most preferred and 5th choice is the least preferred).
 While choosing the project, students should consider the prerequisite courses listed in the project by the faculty.
-There are two types of prerequisites: individual and group.
+There are two types of prerequisites individual and group.
 Individual prerequisites require that each student in the group must meet the prerequisites, whereas for group prerequisites at least one student must meet the prerequisites.
-If the prerequisites are not met during registration, the students will not be allowed to register for their allocated project.
+If the prerequisites are not met at the time of registration, the students will not be allowed to register for their allocated project.
 For students applying for multidisciplinary projects (MDSDP), the MDSDP must be put as the first choice, and they have to select four other projects from the regular SDP-approved list (point 4 above).
-Once the MDSDP project is approved by the Technology Innovation and Engineering Education (TIEE) unit and students have signed for it, then they cannot withdraw and change the project. - 7.
-The SDP Coordinator will collect the students' choices and will make an initial allocation based on the following criteria: - Student choices - Prerequisites of the proposal - Number of required students - Faculty Load - 8.
+Once the MDSDP project is approved by the TIEE and students have signed for it, then they cannot withdraw and change the project. - 7.
+The SDP Coordinator will collect the students' choices and will make an initial allocation based on the following criteria: - Student choices - Pre-requisites of the proposal - Number of required students - Faculty Load - 8.
 The SDP Coordinator will present the initial allocation list to the SDP Committee for approval. - 9.
-If one project is chosen by more than one group, a random selection draw will be applied, and the groups not selected will be allocated their next available choice. - 10.
-Once approved by the SDP Committee, the allocation list will be published and all students will be asked to register with the assigned faculty members.
+If one project is chosen by more than one group, a random selection draw will be applied, and the groups not selected will be moved to their next available choice. - 10.
+Once approved by the SDP Committee, the allocation list will be published and all students will be asked to register with the assigned faculty member(s).

-Students can propose their own project, preferably sponsored and/or supported by industryIn this case, they should submit the proposal to the SDP coordinator indicating clear contact information (Name, Email, Phone number) of the industry mentor/focal point/co-supervisor.
+Students can propose their own project, preferably sponsored and/or supported by industry.
+In this case, they should submit the proposal to the SDP coordinator indicating clear contact information (Name, Email, Phone number) of industry mentor/focal point/co-supervisor.
 The SDP committee will evaluate the proposal and allocate appropriate supervisor(s) if the proposed project meets the SDP requirements, and an available faculty member is willing to accept.
-The students will still need to fill the SDP allocation choices form indicating their 5 choices of SDPs proposed by faculty members.
-In case the students' proposed project was not accepted or no faculty is found to supervise it, the students will be allocated one of their 5 choices as per the regular SDP allocation process.
+The students will still need to fill the SDP allocation choices form indicating their 5 choices of SDPs proposed by faculty.
+In case the students' proposed project was not accepted or no faculty is found to supervise it, the students will be allocated to one of their 5 choices as per the regular SDP allocation process.